maiamcc/studentchooser/README.md

 A *roster* is simply a collection of students, stored in a dictionary for easy access.

 The contents of each roster is stored in a text file (with a name defined by user on creation of the roster).
-A list of all the roster files is contained in the config.txt file.
+A list of all the roster files is contained in the 'all_rosters' file.

 ### Mechanics: Choosing a Student
 Recall that each student has an associated probability value, and that the probability values of all the students in a class are scaled to sum to 100.